Why is this medication prescribed?

 Before using cyclosporine eye drops,

-- tell your doctor and pharmacist if you are allergic to cyclosporine (Neoral, Sandimmune) or any other medications.
+- tell your doctor and pharmacist if you are allergic to cyclosporine (Gengraf, Neoral, Sandimmune), any other medications, or any of the ingredients in cyclosporine eye drops.
+Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking.
 Be sure to mention other eye drops for dry eye disease.

-- if you are using artificial tears, instill them at least 15 minutes before or after you instill cyclosporine eye drops.
+- if you are using artificial tears or lubricant eye drops, instill them at least 15 minutes before or after you instill cyclosporine eye drops.

 - you should know that cyclosporine eye drops should not be instilled while wearing contact lenses.
 If you wear contact lenses, remove them before instilling cyclosporine eye drops and put them back in 15 minutes later.
 Talk to your doctor about wearing contact lenses if you have dry eye disease.